zyrgit/GreenDataSet/README.md

 ## Data Usage

 We encourage people to use this dataset for research purposes related to cyber-physical systems, machine learning, Internet-of-Things, etc. For example, we are using this dataset to build a fuel-saving vehicle routing system which can be deployed potentially in any city.
 You can use the data to train fuel consumption models based on features from OSM data and OSRM API.
 You can utilize multi-modal sensor data to train models that detect bad driving behaviors, or help calculate vehicle position in cases where GPS signal is not available in tunnels or Manhattanized areas.
 You can dive deep into the data and find interesting correlations between the different sensor sources, or you can find correlated phenomena around some points of interest, or around certain time of day.
 We would love to see smart city related systems come to live!

+## Additional Information

+There is a website describing how we collected the data recently.
+See http://greengps.cs.illinois.edu/green/index

 ## A partial overview